Haufe-Lexware/k8s-deploy-env/README.md

 This is a simple base image which contains:

 * NodeJS 6 (currently 6.9.2) and corresponding tooling (`npm`)
-* `kubectl` 1.4.9 for interaction with Kubernetes Clusters
+* Latest stable `kubectl` (currently 1.4.6 or possibly 1.5.0) for interaction with Kubernetes Clusters
 * the `nano` text editor

 This base image is available from the Docker Hub as `haufelexware/k8s-deploy-env:latest`.